Profile

 Skills at a Glance

-Mobile App Development, Mobile-First design, App Store and Play Store deployment, and Native and Cross-Platform Development form the daily practice vocabulary, with Push Notifications and Offline-First rounding out the user-facing patterns.
-MVVM leads architecture work alongside MVC, MVP, MVI, and VIPER, with Redux/Flux appearing on the cross-platform side.
-UX Design, UI Design, Material Design, and Apple HIG carry visual craft on each platform, while Google Firebase and SQLite serve as common on-device and backend persistence layers.
-The three tracks split work cleanly: Android with Kotlin, Jetpack Compose, and Retrofit; cross-platform with React Native and Flutter; and iOS with Swift, SwiftUI, and Xcode.
+The core concepts to know are Mobile App Development, Mobile-First design, publishing to the App Store and Play Store, and Native and Cross-Platform Development, along with Push Notifications and Offline-First as common user-facing features.
+Architecture work covers MVVM, MVC, MVP, MVI, and VIPER, with Redux/Flux on the cross-platform side.
+UX Design, UI Design, Material Design, and Apple HIG handle the visual design on each platform.
+Google Firebase and SQLite store data on the device and on the server.
+The work then divides into three areas.
+Android uses Kotlin, Jetpack Compose, and Retrofit, while cross-platform work uses React Native and Flutter. iOS uses Swift, SwiftUI, and Xcode.

 PREREQUISITE